 Upon FERC approval of the Fire Management Plan, the Renewal Corporation will implement the measures stated in this Fire Management Plan, including any changes required in the FERC LSO.
 The measures, as described below, will be implemented in order to (a) prevent or control any fire caused by construction or habitat restoration activities under the Definite Decommissioning Plan, and (b) avoid a net diminution in firefighting resources, or an increase in fire ignition risk, as a result of the loss of the Project reservoirs.
-The Renewal Corporation will seek cooperative agreements with a completion target in the first quarter of 2022.
+The Renewal Corporation entered into MOUs with ODF in June 2021, CalFire in April 2022, and SCFCA in August 2022.
 The Renewal Corporation expects all the commitments stated herein to be complete in less than 5 years from License Surrender.

-- 1) The Renewal Corporation will comply with all applicable agency regulations and requirements. - 2) The Renewal Corporation will employ the best workplace practices, as described herein, to mitigate fire risk during construction activities. - 3) The Renewal Corporation will enter into appropriate agreements with fire agencies to implement the following measures: - Installation of early detection camera technology for ODF to improve early fire detection capabilities in the Basin - Provision of a 9" chipper-dump bed trailer for FSCSC and base model pick-up truck to haul the trailer to assist with defensible space in Siskiyou County - Design and construction of five permanent dry hydrants located at or near road crossings of large tributaries to provide additional water sources - Verification of continued functionality of Copco Lake hydrant system through License Surrender - Construction or improvement of three boat launches to access the Klamath River following dam removal - Identification and maintenance, through the term of the FMP, of aerial river access points (ARAPs) in the former reservoirs (two per reservoir) that meet specific suitability performance criteria to be used by Type 1 helicopters with snorkels, and - Provision to CFSU of five portable, self-supporting (5000 6000 gallon) dip tanks and two helicopter sling (360 gallons) dip tanks; all with required pumps and hoses. - 4) The Renewal Corporation will annually report to FERC on the implementation of these measures. - 5) The Renewal Corporation will submit a real-time report to FERC for any fires caused as a result of the Proposed Action.
+- 1) The Renewal Corporation will comply with all applicable agency regulations and requirements. - 2) The Renewal Corporation will employ the best workplace practices, as described herein, to mitigate fire risk during construction activities. - 3) The Renewal Corporation has entered into MOUs with fire agencies and will implement the following measures: - Installation of early detection camera technology for ODF to improve early fire detection capabilities in the Basin - Provision of a 9" chipper-dump bed trailer for FSCSC and base model pick-up truck to haul the trailer to assist with defensible space in Siskiyou County - Design and construction of five permanent dry hydrants located at or near road crossings or fire access boat ramps on large tributaries and the mainstem Klamath River to provide additional water sources - Verification of continued functionality of Copco Lake hydrant system through License Surrender - Construction or improvement of four boat launches to access the Klamath River following dam removal - Identification and maintenance, through the term of the FMP, of aerial river access points (ARAPs) in the former reservoirs (two per reservoir) that meet specific suitability performance criteria to be used by Type 1 helicopters with snorkels, and - Provision to CFSU of eight portable, self-supporting (5000 6000 gallon) dip tanks and four helicopter sling (360 gallons) dip tanks; all with required pumps and hoses. - Provision to SCFCA of the equipment listed in Table 6-3. - 4) The Renewal Corporation will annually report to FERC on the implementation of these measures. - 5) The Renewal Corporation will submit a real-time report to FERC for any fires caused as a result of the Proposed Action.